 It’s not something I usually do but I really think we could all benefit from a bit of zen to help our mental health whilst in isolation.
 I am thinking that imagining myself after all of this, sunning myself on a beach, with waves lapping at my feet and enjoying the gorgeous sounds of the water and birds will help me through.
 I am such an outdoorsy person so being stuck in for a long time is definitely going to affect me.

 It is so tempting to stay up later when there’s no school or work or if you are just working from home but this will only add to your darker moods.
 Get earlier nights, rest as much as you can, switch off in the evenings and allow yourself to heal.
 The days are more intense you don’t need tiredness making them harder or unbearable.
+Self-care isn’t just about taking a long bath and doing your nails, getting enough sleep is a form of this too.

 I cannot stress this enough, just talk.
 Whether it’s on the phone, via facetime, on a platform like Zoom with a group of friends or on social media, just reach out and chat.
 We are all in the same boat so everybody is going to be thinking and feeling more or less the same as you.
 This is the one time where most people’s mental health will be taking a battering and we can relate to one another.
 Having a bad day?
 Rant it out with someone.
 Having a low moment?
 Have a cry to someone.
 And it works the other way too.
 Be that shoulder for somebody else to lean on, that can also make you feel far better as you are left with the sense of purpose and being helpful which makes you feel better about yourself.
 It is amazing how much a good chat can help.